yoriiis/chunks-webpack-plugin/README.md

 Default: `'[name]-[type].html'`

 Tells the plugin whether to personalize the filename of the generated files.
 Files are processed by the webpack compilation and generated in the output path directory.
-The placeholder `[name]` is automatically replaced by entry points names.
+The placeholder `[name]` is automatically replaced by entry points names and `[type]` by `styles|scripts`.

 ```js
 new ChunksWebpackPlugin({